 WHAT IS THE PRIZE?
 The winning school will receive $5,000 as a cash grant from MPACE to fund the program or reward the team.
-Winners will also be given 2 free conference registrations for the workshop presenters to the 2014 San Francisco Conference.
+Winners will also be given 2 free conference registrations for the workshop presenters to the 2016 Denver Conference.
 The honor and glory is priceless.

 WHO IS ELIGIBLE?
-For the contest year 2013, schools with 10,000 or less students and at least one active MPACE member are eligible to send in one application per year.
+For the contest year 2015, schools with 10,000 or less students and at least one active MPACE member are eligible to send in an application.
 The active MPACE member serves as the contact for the proposal and the project.
 There is no limit to the number of applications a school may submit.

 WHAT CONSTITUTES A COMPLETED APPLICATION?
 Application, and Abstract Description.
 Applicants need to fill out an official application form, submitted with a 200-word max abstract of their project (for the online ballot), along with a more detailed one-page description (linked to the ballot and on website), including how the grant money will be allocated.
 The application includes a required signature by the Career Services Director or Department head confirming their knowledge and support of this application.
 Members will use application materials to decide their vote.
 Be creative in your description.
 All application materials become the property of MPACE.

 WHERE IS THE APPLICATION MATERIAL SUBMITTED?
-Email the application with appropriate signatures and attachments to address below.
-Given the size of electronic files, confirm emailed applications with a separate email to Deborah Dobbs, email@example.com with no attachments, to make sure we received yours.
+Email the application form with appropriate signatures and attachments to address below.
+Given the size of electronic files, confirm emailed applications with a second email to Deborah Dobbs, email@example.com with no attachments to make sure we received the first one.

 16 Santa Ana Place